-The fourth round of modifications differ from the third round of modifications in two ways.
+The fourth round of modifications to CCPA regulations differ from the third round of modifications in two ways.
 The first is a clarification on providing a notice of opt-out during offline interactions with consumers, noted in §999.306(b)(3).
 The fourth round clarifies who must provide an offline notice as well as the illustrative examples that were listed.

 The second change is the inclusion of an optional opt-out button in §999.306(f).
 This button may be used in addition to, but not instead of, a ‘Do Not Sell My Personal Information’ link or other requirements regarding the notice of the right to opt-out.